 Since its debut 9 years ago, the iOS App Store has always had roughly the same functionality: Featured apps, categories, top charts, a search function, and a place to update your apps.
 But starting with iOS 11, that's all changing — drastically.

 A new Today section full of curated content and lists makes discovering apps a breeze, and tons of visual changes combine to make this one of the biggest App Store updates ever.
-But because iOS 11 won't be made available to the public until September 2017, we've gone ahead and installed the beta preview to give you a tour of the new features, so let's check it all out.

 As soon as you open the iOS 11 App Store, you'll notice the biggest difference.
 You'll start out on a new Today tab, which does a great job of showcasing new apps and games while mixing in some editor's choice lists and other useful content.

 New and noteworthy apps and games will get cards dedicated to them in a beautiful, vertically-scrolling list.
 When you tap one of these entries, you'll be taken to an article about that app or game, where Apple's provided content such as reviews and feature tours.
 Mixed in amongst these are curated lists that will be updated daily and fit certain themes.

 Hopefully, this is where the "Free App of the Week" will show up that has been a staple of the App Store since forever.
 We can't seem to find it anywhere in the new iOS App Store, despite the fact that it's still shown in iOS 10 and in iTunes directly.

 This next feature is actually a part of the new Today section, but it's so cool we figured it deserved its own summary.
 Every now and then, you'll come across how-to guides for popular apps and games while scrolling through the Today view, as well as articles that offer tips and tricks.
 We're not talking Gadget Hacks-level insight here, but it definitely helps you get to know what an app can do.